Alpha-Serpentis-Developments/Aevo4J/README.md

 - Authorizing per Request
 - Authorizing on Connect

+This is assigned when either instantiating directly or via the `PrivateWebSockets` class under `authorizeOnConnect`.

 - - -
 ## Order Signing
 In order to place orders in either the REST APIs or WebSockets, you will need to be able to pass in a signature parameter.